-When someone mentions the word ‘mouse,’ you automatically think of those cute cartoon adaptations, Mickey, Minnie and Jerry that filled your childhood with fun and laughter.
+When someone mentions the word ‘mouse,’ you might automatically think of those cute cartoon adaptations that filled your childhood with fun and laughter.
 However, having mice or rats as guests isn’t all fun and games.

-Not only will they burn a hole in your wallet or purse in terms of repairs, but they can also cause serious risks to your health.
+Not only will they burn a hole in your wallet in terms of repairs, but they can also cause serious risks to your health.
 If you’ve noticed visible rodent damage in your home, call 888-984-0186 to talk to one of our rodent control specialists for customized treatment options.

 A key indication you might have a rodent problem, whether it be rats or mice, is the damage they leave behind.
 This usually consists of these small pests gnawing on anything they can get their teeth into.